ariga/atlas/doc/md/cloud/getting-started.md

 ![Switching organization](https://atlasgo.io/uploads/images/switch-org.png)

 ### Connecting to the Atlas GitHub action
-In order to connect to the Atlas GitHub Action, we will create a bot with permission to Report CI run results.
-Bots are used to manage permissions and make sure dedicated actions, such as reporting CI results are executed only by the entity with the desired permission.
+In order to connect to the Atlas GitHub Action, we will create a bot with permission to report CI run results.
+Bots are used to manage permissions and make sure dedicated actions, such as reporting CI results, are executed only by the entity with the desired permission.
 At first you will notice that your projects and CI runs pages are empty.
 In order to connect the organization to your GitHub repository, you will need to setup the Atlas GitHub action on your repository by following these steps: